EVerest/everest-demo/README.md

 - You should now have the source code available at `$CONTAINER_EXT_PATH/source`.
   `$CONTAINER_EXT_PATH/cache` (for libraries) and `$CONTAINER_EXT_PATH/dist`
    (for the binary distribution) might also be helpful
+- Compile for the first time `bash /tmp/dev-build-install-configure.sh`
 - Apply library patches; you should only need to do this once, but it must happen after the initial compile because that pulls down the libraries `bash /tmp/demo-patch-scripts/apply-library-patches.sh`